AutomationWithAnsible/ansible-apt/README.md

 ##Prerequisite
 * If you are using mail notification you must have configured mailx
+* Requires ansible 2.4 for apt: autoclean and 2.1 for apt: autoremove

 ##Variables
   All the default variables are located **defaults/main.yml**.
 Mostly they are al sane but